MQTT Publisher for SIMATIC CPU

 The “Message Queue Telemetry Transport” is a simply structured binary Publish/ Subscribe protocol on TCP/IP level.
 It is suitable for messaging between devices with minimum functionality and for transmission via unreliable networks with low bandwith and high latency.
 With these characteristics, MQTT plays a vital role for the IoT and in M2M communication.

 The application example provides you with a function block for the SIMATIC CPU.
 The “LMqtt_Publisher” function block integrates the MQTT client function and allows you to transmit MQTT messages to a broker (publisher role).
 In this, the communication can be secured via a TLS connection.
+You can reach the broker with a static ip address or a qualified domain name.

 The following picture shows the secure mqtt-messaging with a SIMATIC S7-1500.